gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

 <div class="webgl_bottombar">
 <h3>Why is it called Vertex Pulling?</h3>
 <p>I'd actually only heard the term recently (July 2019)
-even thought I'd used the technique before.
+even though I'd used the technique before.
 It comes from <a href='https://www.google.com/search?q=OpenGL+Insights+"Programmable+Vertex+Pulling"+article+by+Daniel+Rakos'>OpenGL Insights "Programmable Vertex Pulling" article by Daniel Rakos</a>.
 </p>
 <p>It's called vertex *pulling* since it's the vertex shader
 that decides which vertex data to read vs the traditional way where vertex data is supplied automatically via attributes.
-Effectively the vertex shader is *pulling* data out memory.</p>
+Effectively the vertex shader is *pulling* data out of memory.</p>
 </div>